 Once pupils reach secondary age we will then teach about puberty, intimate relationships, masturbation etc, where and when deemed necessary and appropriate.
-Our RSHE will then focus on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds.
+Our RSHE will then focus on giving young people the information they need to help them develop healthy and nurturing relationships.
 If any of the above subjects e.g., puberty is required sooner than secondary age then we will create an intervention session to support this.

 When teaching and learning about relationships there are many areas of family life which are taught.
 This is to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
-Many of these lessons can be taught via story books, e.g. 'And Tango Makes Three', 'What If We Were All The Same!' or 'Love makes a Family'.
+Many of these lessons can be taught via story books, e.g. 'And Tango RSHE Policy FV 2024 Page 5 of 9 Makes Three', 'What If We Were All The Same!' or 'Love makes a Family'.
 This enables our pupils to learn via interactive sessions and through sharing stories.
+However, it is imperative that we recognise our teaching within this area will not just be taught through RSHE lessons but as an umbrella approach where topics can be discussed throughout the whole curriculum and working week.